ESPRI-Mod/synda/sdv/README.md

 This module contains UAT tests.

-## Test execution procedure
+## Test environment setup

-To run a test, follow the steps below
+To set up a test environment, you will need:

+* A machine with Synda installed
+* Test scripts dependencies
+* Test scripts

 ### Synda installation